road trip with baby 2

 Get Organised

 If you’ve packed toys and other distractions for the baby to use during the trip, try not to leave them scattered all over the back seat.
 Pack up the toys into a bag and keep them secured.
-Firstly anything that is loose can fly around the car if an accident happens, causing injuries to you or the baby and secondly if baby starts having a melt down you will want to know where their favourite toy is!
+Firstly, anything that is loose can fly around the car if an accident happens, causing injuries to you or the baby and secondly if baby starts having a meltdown you will want to know where their favourite toy is!

 You can get great in car organisers that are perfect for keeping all the baby essentials within reach and organised.
 We have four of them in our car!